alex-jaros/Hello-World/README.md

 ## Description

 This repository serves as a starting point for anyone new to GitHub and version control.
-It contains a simple "Hello, World!" program written in Python.
+It contains a simple "Hello, World!"
 The purpose of this project is to help beginners understand the basics of creating a repository, making commits, and pushing changes to GitHub.

 ## How to Run Program

-Hello_World/
-└──
-    │── README.md
-    │── pgmname1.R
-    │── filename1.csv
-    │── examples.html
+Firstly, to run the program...

 ## Files Used

 None Yet 💁‍♂️